-Motion Interpolation, also called Frame Interpolation or the Soap Opera Effect, is a form of video processing in which artificial animation frames are generated between existing ones by means of interpolation in an attempt to make the animation more fluid and to compensate for display motion blur.
+The Soap Opera Effect, also called Motion Interpolation or Frame Interpolation, is a form of video processing in which artificial animation frames are generated between existing ones by means of interpolation in an attempt to make the animation more fluid and to compensate for display motion blur.

 You probably bought a new TV and you’re wondering why movies look so hyper-real with ultra-smooth motion.
 You are sure that something is happening with the images shown on the TV that you don’t like, but you can’t figure out what?

 Chances are you are seeing something which makes everything on your TV look like a cheap soap opera; this is thereby referred to as the “Soap Opera Effect”.

 The Soap Opera Effect or SOE for short, is actually a feature of many modern televisions.
 It’s also called “motion smoothing”, “motion interpolation”, or “frame interpolation”.
 Different TV manufacturers also have their own proprietary terms for this technology such as LG’s TruMotion.

 It’s a matter of preference, actually.
 Some people don’t notice it, some hate it and some people like it.
 Mostly though, people seem to hate it, because it feels somewhat artificial and unfamiliar, as we’re not used to watching TV with such a high frame rate shown to us.

 It was developed to help decrease motion blur on LCDs, as this is a big issue with this type of panel.
 Motion blur means that any object onscreen, which is in motion will be less detailed (blurry) compared to that same object when stationary.